 Noted recently: A former hay loft in a farmhouse on the small island of Föhr (technically belonging to the Nordfriesland district of Germany) in the North Sea.
-Architects Karin Matz of Sweden and Francesco Di Gregorio of Italy took their cues from traditional Frisian style: think shades of blue, a nod to nautical design (that comes from the island’s history as a center of navigation in the 17th century), wood-lined rooms, and small, dark bedrooms called “bed boxes” that feel distinctly like ships’ cabins.
+Architects Karin Matz of Sweden and Francesco Di Gregorio of Italy took their cues from traditional Frisian style: Think shades of blue, elements of the nautical (a nod to the island’s history as a center of navigation in the 17th century), wood-lined rooms, and small, dark bedrooms called “bed boxes” that feel distinctly like ships’ cabins.
 Here’s their modern take.

 Photography courtesy of Francesco Di Gregorio.